pebencze/42Printf/README.md

 Program Name: ft_printf

 Description: ft_printf is a custom implementation of the printf() function from the C standard library.
-It provides similar functionality to printf() while offering some customization options.
+It is a project aimed at understanding variadic functions in C and developing a robust, well-structured, and extensible version of printf.

 Files Included